NakhlehLab/MoTERNN/README.md

 - `src`: contains all the scripts for training the RNN model and simulating the training data.
 - `data`: contains the real dataset including the phylogenetic tree (in Newick format) and the csv file of the genotypes at the leaves.

 The implementation of Recursive Neural Network in this project was adopted from https://github.com/mae6/pyTorchTree.
-To reporduce the results presented in the paper, please follow the instructions below.
+To reporduce the results presented in the paper, please follow the instructions below in [Reproducibility](https://github.com/NakhlehLab/MoTERNN#reproducibility).
 ## How to install required packages
 ### Python installation
 To better manage Python packages we used Conda.
 The latest vwesion of Conda can be installed by following instructions in the website https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html